umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Umbraco-Form/index.md

 ![Quote image](images/Umbraco-Forms-frontend.png)

-Here you can see what the Umbraco Form could look like in the back office:
+Here you can see what the Umbraco Form could look like in the backoffice:

 ![Price List](images/Umbraco-Form-backoffice.png)